Information about Groz-Beckert Machine Sewing Needles

 FFG point needles have a light ball point for knit fabrics, cotton fabrics, synthetic fabrics.
 They are designed to displace loops to avoid material damage.
 They are perfectly suited for jersey and tricot fabrics.
 Applications include t-shirts, underwear, sweaters, and some automobile upholstery.
 Also called SES, L BALL, J BALL, SIN, NYR, and BPL.

-FG Point needles are medium ball point needles used for loose-knit fabrics and fabrics with rubber or elastomer content.
+FG point needles are medium ball point needles used for loose-knit fabrics and fabrics with rubber or elastomer content.
 Applications include pullovers, lace, curtains, and foundation garments.
 Also called SUK, B BALL, M BALL and SI.

 G point needles are heavy ball point needles used for very coarse, highly elastic, and open structured fabrics.
 Applications include sweaters and cardigans.
 Also called SKF, H BALL, U BALL, and Y BALL.